hanrea/UserGuideForMAC/window/menu_bar/en.md

 - Save as(Ctrl-Shift+S)

 	Saves the project as a new project（ver 1.1 or later）.

 -  Export project

 	Export current project.

 -  Import template
 	Imports the existing project.
 		Note:

-		1. CocoStudio only supports importing the json files which are exported by UI editor.
+		1. Cocos Studio only supports importing the json files which are exported by UI editor.
-		2. Before you import json files, CocoStudio will import all the resources which are under the same directory to CocoStudio.
+		2. Before you import json files, Cocos Studio will import all the resources which are under the same directory to Cocos Studio.

 - Exit（Alt+F4）
 	Closes the editor.
 If the project is modified, it will prompt you to save the project.